- Braces & Invisalign

 You can continue to enjoy them, says our orthodontist for Waddell braces & Invisalign, (although those type of sugary treats should be limited too!)
 The damage to braces is usually caused by chomping on the hunks of ice rattling around in the bottom of your glass, or worse, ice cubes straight from the freezer.

-In the meantime, Feldman Orthodontics suggests that you try to let the ice dissolve in your mouth rather than chewing.
+In the meantime, Surprise Orthodontics suggests that you try to let the ice dissolve in your mouth rather than chewing.
 Or, you could try sucking on semi-melted ice slivers instead of cubes, to prevent any damage to your Waddell braces.
 For patients with Invisalign, you have the more convenient option of slipping off your aligners and soothing your craving for a hard icy crunch by eating cold carrots, celery sticks or apples.
-These crunchy hard foods should still be avoided with braces, reminds Dr. Feldman.
+These crunchy hard foods should still be avoided with braces, reminds Surprise Orthodontics.